Joshua Jebb: Prisons

 Jebb was appointed Surveyor-General of prisons, a technical adviser to the Home Office, and was employed in designing county and borough prisons.
 He associated with the inspectors William Crawford (1788–1847) and the Rev. William Whitworth Russell, in the design and construction of the "Model Prison" at Pentonville.
 Jebb continued in his military duties, and was quartered at Birmingham until he was seconded on 20 September 1839.
 The penal system was then in transition.
 In 1837 inquiries conducted in America by Crawford had led to the adoption in principle of the "separate system" of prison discipline.
 The decline of penal transportation meant the Government was turning to an alternative method of punishing criminals.

 Beginning with a period of strict separation at Pentonville, the convicts were then to be passed to a prison constructed with a view to their employment on public works.
 For this purpose Jebb designed the prison at Portland.
 Similar prisons were subsequently erected at Dartmoor, Chatham, Portsmouth and the Isle of Wight.
 In 1843–4 Jebb erected a terrace of houses, part of Parkhurst Prison on the Isle of Wight: Nicholson Street, now listed buildings.
 On 29 June 1843 he was made a commissioner for the government of Pentonville Prison.

 In 1844, Jebb was appointed a member of a royal commission to report on the punishment of military crime by imprisonment.
 The commission recommended the establishment of prisons for the exclusive reception of military prisoners, and under the supervision of an officer to be termed inspector-general of military prisons, who should also supervise provost and regimental cells.
 Jebb was appointed to this office on 27 December 1844 in addition to his other duties.
 Subsequently it was held by the officer at the head of civil prisons, at this period a post held by an officer of the Royal Engineers.

 Jebb was promoted lieutenant-colonel on 16 April 1847.
 On 1 May 1849 his appointment as commissioner of Pentonville prison was renewed.
 In 1850, a board, called the Directors of Convict Prisons, was formed to replace the various bodies which had previously managed the different convict prisons.
 Jebb was appointed chairman of the board, and under his direction the new system was adopted and developed.

+A notable example of Jebb’s designs was Chatham Convict Prison in Kent, built as part of his system of large, organised convict establishments for public works.
+It opened in 1856, replacing the use of prison hulks such as Defence and Warrior at Woolwich.
+Although such developments diverged from Jebb’s earlier uniform prison model, they were considered necessary adaptations as the convict system expanded.